nigelmd/dotfiles/README.md

 - Install Node(for claude code, mermaid, etc)
 - Install Homebrew and then install all the packages using brew-packages.txt
 - Copy the nvim files into `~/.config/nvim`
+- V.IMP for iTerm2.
+You will have constant flickering if this is not disabled.
+  Go to Profiles -> Terminal -> Emulation features -> Disable session-initiated window resizing
+- Install `gem install colorls` for colors while ls'ing